saarthaktiwari-04710/FEBS_TITANIC_PS_GROUP_5/README.md

 **Thanvi Chennupati:-**

-I. `train.py`
+I. train.py
-   1.Handled missing values in columns:
+1. Handled missing values in columns:

  -Homeplanet
  -Destination
  -VIP
  -Shopping Mall
  -Age
  -VRDeck

   For spending-related columns, missing values were replaced with 0 because a missing entry likely indicates no spending.
   Missing Age values were filled using the median.
-   Missing values for VIP filled false.
+  Missing values for VIP were filled with False.
   Missing values in HomePlanet and Destination were filled using the mode since these are categorical variables.

-   Created a variable for Total Spending and sum up all the spendings into that , to make the analysis easy.
+  Created a variable for Total Spending and summed up all the spendings into that, to make the analysis easy.

   2. Plotted graphs of:

-     -Homeplanet vs transported
+   -Homeplanet vs Transported
-     -Destination vs transported
+   -Destination vs Transported
-     -Age vs transported
+   -Age vs Transported
-     -Side vs transported
+   -Side vs Transported
-     -Deck vs transported
+   -Deck vs Transported

-  3.Dropped the columns that are not useful for the training of the model.
+   3. Dropped the columns that are not useful for the training of the model.

-  4.Did the encoding for Homeplanet, Destination , side , deck , VIP and cryosleep using one hot encoder.
+   4. Did the encoding for Homeplanet,Destination,Side,Deck,VIP,Cryosleep using one-hot encoding.

-  5.Changed the values of Transported from T/F to 1/0.
+   5. Changed the values of Transported from T/F to 1/0.

+   6. Did target splitting for the model:
+     X as features
-  6.Did target splitting for the model , x as features and y as transported or not.
+     y as transported or not

-  7.The numerical features Age and TotalSpending were scaled using StandardScaler.
+   7. The numerical features Age and TotalSpending were scaled using StandardScaler.

-II. `test.py`
+II. test.py

-   1.Again used the old file to fill missing values in columns:
+ 1. Again used the old file to fill missing values in columns:
-     -Homeplanet
-     -Destination
-     -VIP
+    Homeplanet
+    Destination
+    VIP
-     -Shopping Mall
+    Shopping Mall
-     -Age
-     -VRDeck
+    Age
+    VRDeck

-   2.Repeated all the steps like dropping few unimportant columns and creating new ones for total spending and did encoding for above mentioned columns again using one-hot encoder
+2. Repeated all the steps like dropping few unimportant columns and creating new ones for total spending and did encoding for above mentioned columns again using one-hot encoder.

-   Uploaded all the required data into the repo (train.csv,test.csv,submission.csv) and checked all the code for errors and corrected if any.
+Uploaded all the required data into the repo (train.csv, test.csv, submission.csv) and checked all the code for errors and corrected if any.